 Genre: Young Adul

-Gardner Sibling Trilogy: Delbert’s Weir, Hannah’s Journey, Lillian’s Legacy (coming in 2020)
+Gardner Sibling Trilogy: Delbert’s Weir, Hannah’s Journey, Lillian’s Legacy

 In a time when the west was still untamed, sixteen-year-old Delbert Gardner leads two friends into the backcountry for a three-day adventure.
 Little did they know three days of hunting and fishing would turn into eight days of near starvation, injury and illness.
 When hope of returning home seems out of reach, Delbert recalls watching his Native American friends construct a fishing weir and sets out to build one himself.
 To him, it is the only way out.

 In the mountains of northeast Washington, sixteen-year-old Hannah Gardner fights for her childhood dream––to race horses with her adopted Indian Aunt Spupaleena.
 Her mother fears Hannah will get hurt.
 Frustrated with her daughter’s rebellious spirit, she threatens to send her away to Montana to live with an aunt Hannah’s never met.

 To escape this perceived punishment, Hannah runs away to the Sinyekst village along the Columbia River to train with Spupaleena.
 After Hannah’s first race, an Indian boy pulls her off her horse and spews threats.
 When Running Elk comes to her rescue, Hannah plans their life together and possible marriage.
 Will this be the pathway to her freedom?